KGML-CH4/wetland_methane_ML/README.md

 - select sites you want (see our paper for the sites we used)

-- download and unzip each/all sites
+- download and unzip each/all sites inside the working_directory/Data/ folder

 ##### Prepping metadata